-Ouch, once again moles have ravaged your garden, leaving behind mounds of soil known as molehills.
-Having moles in your garden isn’t necessarily a disaster and can even be a blessing in disguise!
+Ouch, once again the moles have ravaged your garden, leaving behind mounds of soil known as molehills.
+Having moles in your garden isn't necessarily a disaster and can even be a blessing in disguise!
 Did you know that these unsightly piles of earth hold unexpected qualities?
 A sign of humus-rich soil, molehill earth is fabulous!
-Very fine and free of stones, this high-quality material is perfect for sowing and repotting!
+Very fine and free of stones, this high-quality raw material proves perfect for sowing and repotting!

 No doubt... a mole has been here!